NREL/ComStock.github.io/docs/resources/references/upgrade_measures/hvac_ashp_boiler.md

 ## 6.2.
 ComStock Full Run
 ### 6.2.1.
 Measure Impact on Commercial Building Energy Consumption

-This measure is applicable for boiler heating type, which accounts for \~8.3% of the ComStock total floor area (Figure 2).
+This measure is applicable for natural gas boiler heating type, which accounts for \~8.3% of the ComStock total floor area (Figure 2).
 Application of the measure resulted in total site energy savings of 2.9%, as shown in Figure 13.
 Please note that site energy savings do not necessarily translate proportionally to source energy savings, energy cost savings, or greenhouse gas emissions savings.
 The conversions depend on grid resources to generate the electricity and utility rate structures.

 {:refdef: style="text-align: center;"}
 ![Chart, bar chart Description automatically generated](media/39fc819dea6ad2694e4cc3f11b000400.png){:width="500"}